 c.
-1600, "to be in effect," back-formation from operation (q.v.), or else from Latin operatus, past participle of operari "to work, labor, toil, take pains" (in Late Latin "to have effect, be active, cause").
-Surgical sense is first attested 1799.
+1600, "to be in effect, perform or be at work, exert force or influence," a back-formation from operation (q.v.), or else from Latin operatus, past participle of operari "to work, labor, toil, take pains" (in Late Latin "to have effect, be active, cause").
+The surgical sense of "perform some manual act upon the body of a patient," usually with instruments, is attested from 1799.
 Meaning "to work machinery" is from 1864 in American English.
 Related: Operated; operating.
 Operating system in the computer sense is from 1961.